switch-blade-stuff/sekhmet/sekhmet/serialization/notes.md

 such as stream IO errors, memory allocation errors and other fatal errors).

 Input archives may be treated as containers, who's `begin` & `end` member functions return iterators to entries of the archive.
-Entry iterators must implement the `forward_iterator` concept and point to an implementation-defined entries.
+Entry iterators must implement the `forward_iterator` concept and point to implementation-defined entries.

 Entries should have `read`, `operator>>` & `try_read` member functions, which would preform the corresponding operations on the handle.
 They should also have a perfect explicit cast operator, which preforms a read on the entry.